UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_06.md

 to include this in our dataframe and therefore we need to specify exactly when our dataframe begins.
 This is where `header` comes in.

-Take a look at the
+Take a look at
 <a href="https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python/blob/master/slides/candybars-h.csv" target="_blank">`candybars-h.csv`
-file </a> as an example.
+</a> as an example.

-If we look at the data with a regular text editor, the data doesn’t start until the 3rd line which would be the equivalent of position 2 (since we begin at index 0).
+If we look at the data with a regular text editor, the data doesn’t start until the 3rd line which would be the equivalent of position 2 (since we begin counting from 0).

 ---